 6. Set the intention and achieve goals

 In the midst of crazy parenting life, we all lose touch with our inner goals and dreams.
 You need an organized and intentional mindset to getting your dream life and goals.
-The Slay Your Goals Planner a 60 plus page printable planner helps you to brainstorm goals, get on track with goal setting, breaks your goals into mini actionable steps.

 7. Make your health a priority